aphilippopoulos248/PokeNet/README.md

 ### Reading the baseline's mistakes

-Every top confusion is an evolution-line neighbour:
+When I looked at the confusion matrix, every top confusion turned out to be an evolution-line neighbour:

 ```
 Charmeleon -> Charmander  7x      Dugtrio    -> Diglett     2x